emaijala/MLInvoice/README.md

 - Email sending
 - Finvoice support

-See the project home page at http://labs.fi/vllasku.php for more information (not yet available in English).
+See the project home page at http://www.labs.fi/mlinvoice.eng.php for more information.

 Suomeksi
 --------